 Management determined a cash operating return based on past performance and its market expectations.
 Weighted average growth rates used are consistent with forecasts in industry reports.

-As of 31 December 2020 book value of LLC "Butovskaya mine" assets exceeds their value-in-use amount, as a result an impairment loss on property, plant and equipment is recognized.
-For all other CGUs the value-in-use amount calculated as of 31 December 2020 (as well as of 31 December 2019) based on the above assumptions exceeds the book value of assets (including allocated goodwill) and no impairment is recognized.
-(Note 7 and 9)
+As of 31 December 2021 the value-in-use amount calculated for all CGUs based on the above assumptions exceeds the book value of assets (including allocated goodwill) and no impairment is recognized.